 Narrowing the Scope

 While it seems that this way of constructing an ethical or moral standard makes a great deal of sense, it also seems very difficult to apply this method across the full range of human actions.
 Such a moral system would first require an extensive study of all natural rights which in turn would require an extensive comprehension of all human capabilities.
-That must be a subject for a whole series of books — well beyond the scope of this series of articles that focus mostly on church and state.
+That could generate a whole series of books.

 However, it also makes sense to establish a moral system limited to drafting laws.
 With that limited scope, we might well succeed.
 So let’s have a look.

 Extending the Laws of the Universe into Legislation

 The planets are held in orbit by the power or authority gravity exerts upon them.
 Such is the capability and rights of gravitational objects.
 A right can be found by identifying its corresponding capability.
 “If you can do it you have the right to do it” is the method expressed tersely.
 Extending this concept to humans is simple and effective.

 Natural human rights are just a recognition of ones authority over oneself because our capabilities include a profound self-awareness and the ability to reason.
 In this context, it is clear that good laws protect natural rights and bad laws violate them.
 It’s really quite simple, and it corresponds well with the idea of equal rights wherein one citizen cannot violate his neighbors rights with impunity.

 There are two foundational principles upon which we must rest this physics-based moral standard: